cmhouston/excl-mobile/docs/howToSetUpGenyMotionOnAMac.md

 ## Set The Machine's Path to the Android Tools ##

 1. Show invisible folders
-	- Easy way to do this is to install the app inVisible by [NorthernSpy Software](http://www.northernspysoftware.com/)
 	- The app runs a set of commands to show and hide invisible files.
 This can also be done via command line:

 			$ defaults write com.apple.finder AppleShowAllFiles TRUE
 			$ killall Finder

+	- Alternately, you can install the inVisible tool by [NorthernSpy Software](http://www.northernspysoftware.com/)
 - Navigate to: Finder > Go > Go To Folder > ~/.bash_profile
   And add the following: